My CD or DVD is skipping

 Below are different causes to why a CD, DVD, or other disc may skip while being used.

-Usually a CD or DVD that skips or does not play properly is almost always caused because it is dirty, fingerprints, dust, dirt, hair, or any other substance on the disc can interfere with the laser reading the disc causing it to skip or have other minor glitches in specific parts of the disc.
+Usually a CD or DVD that skips or does not play properly is dirty.
+Fingerprints, dust, dirt, hair, or any other substance on the disc can interfere with the laser reading the disc causing it to skip or have other minor glitches in specific parts of the disc.

 Bad burn or copy of CD or DVD